Optimal Designs for 2^k Factorial Experiments with Binary Response

 Minimally supported designs have been studied extensively.
-For continuous, quantitative factors, these designs are D-optimal for many linear and non-linear models.
-In our setup of qualitative factors, these designs are attractive since they use the minimal number, ($d+1$), of experimental conditions.
-In many applications, level changes are expensive, hence fewer experimental conditions are desirable.
+For continuous or quantitative factors, these designs can be D-optimal for many linear and non-linear models.
+In our setup of qualitative factors, these designs are attractive since they use the minimal number, $d+1$, of experimental conditions.
+In many applications, fewer experimental conditions are desirable.
 In this section, we will examine the robustness of minimally supported designs.
 Our next result gives necessary and sufficient conditions for a fraction to be a D-optimal minimally supported design.
 Note that Theorem~\ref{mfractioncorollary} is an immediate consequence of Lemma~\ref{xwx}.